Most people from the UK and Europe find the cost of living in Canada is significantly lower than their home country.

 Toronto – Canada’s Financial Capital

-Canadian housing is cheap compared with other developed nations – the average house price in Canada is around seven times the average annual wage.
-Prices are highest in Ontario and Alberta (six to seven times the average wage) and Vancouver (eleven times the average wage).
+Canadian housing can be cheap compared with other developed nations – the average house price in Canada is around nine times the average annual wage.
+Though in some provinces, such as New Brunswick, it is as low as four times the annual wage.
+Prices are highest in Ontario (ten times the average wage) and Vancouver (fourteen times the average wage).